MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

         referenced [Human Resources 24A](https://docs.oracle.com/en/cloud/saas/human-resources/24a/farws/rest-endpoints.html).
         and [Applications Common 24A](https://docs.oracle.com/en/cloud/saas/applications-common/24a/farca/rest-endpoints.html).

-- A Microsoft Entra ID tenant with a minimum P1 license (EMS E3 / Microsoft 365 E3):
+- A Microsoft Entra ID tenant with a minimum P1 license (or EMS E3 / Microsoft 365 E3):

   - To install the provisioning agent (hybrid users only), you'll need access to the Microsoft Windows server connected to your AD Domain.

-  - To create a gallery app and provisioning job, you'll need Microsoft Entra with [Application Admin](~/role-based-access-control/permissions-reference#application-administrator.md) and [Hybrid Identity Admin](~/role-based-access-control/permissions-reference#hybrid-identity-administrator.md) roles.
+  - To create a gallery app and provisioning job, you'll need Microsoft Entra with [Application Admin](~/identity/role-based-access-control/permissions-reference#application-administrator.md) and [Hybrid Identity Admin](~/identity/role-based-access-control/permissions-reference#hybrid-identity-administrator.md) roles.

 ## Integration overview

 There are three main sync scenarios that you can use to set up an HR integration.
-The diagram here illustrates these sync scenarios.
+The diagram in this section illustrates these sync scenarios.
 This guide is split up and organized into three sections.
 For each workflow, we provide a recommendation on how to configure the workflow.

 - **Initial / full sync** is the process of synchronizing all worker data between two systems, in this case: Oracle HCM and Microsoft Entra ID directly or to on-premises Active Directory (on-premises AD).
 This process includes all worker identities and attributes such as personal information, contact information, employment information, and more.
 A full sync is typically performed during the initial integration setup to ensure that all worker data is consistent and up to date across both systems.